hanjingo/doc/SYSTEM_DESIGN/caching.md

 - Weak Consistency (Weak Consistency)
   1. After data updates, subsequent accesses can tolerate only partial or no access to the data
 - Concurrency
-  1. Single table single database concurrent reads and writes
+  1. Single table, single database, concurrent reads and writes
-  2. Multiple tables multiple databases concurrent reads and writes
+  2. Multiple tables, multiple databases, concurrent reads and writes

 ### Data Consistency Solutions